ooaklee/ghatd/external/pricer/README.md

 ## BMS Read Endpoints for Client integration

-The billing manager service exposes **read-only** pricing endpoints designed for frontend and Companion app consumption.
+The billing manager service exposes **read-only** pricing endpoints designed for frontend and other client applications.
 These endpoints require no authentication.

 ### GET `/api/v1/bms/pricing/plans`